Elasticsearch

 Configuring Elasticsearch to Work with D3 SOAR

-Log in to the Elasticsearch platform.
+Log into the Elasticsearch platform.

 READER NOTE*

-If you want to use index privileges, input * in the indices section.
+To use index privileges, input * in the indices section.

 Configuring D3 SOAR to Work with Elasticsearch